-The Company's Governance structure comprises of Board of Directors and various Committees of the Board at the apex level and the Management structure at the operational level.
 This structure brings about a judicious blend in governance as the Board sets out the overall corporate objectives and provides direction and independence to the management to achieve these corporate objectives within a given framework.
-This brings a conducive environment for value creation through sustainable profitable growth.
+This paves the way to a conducive environment for value creation through sustainable profitable growth.